marcoanselmi/AlzamiLamp/Firmware/docs/README.md

 ## Overview

 The firmware drives an 18 LED WS2812 strip, reads a tilt switch on GPIO 1 with interrupt-based debounce, and uses WiFi for local control and status services.

+**Core behavior**: The lamp turns **ON when standing upright** (lifted) and **OFF when tilted down** — hence the name "Alzami" (Italian: "lift me").

 It can run in AP mode or connect to an existing WiFi network in STA mode, and it enables light sleep to save power when idle.

 ## Main Features